Trump administration's shifting stories fuel doubts over justification for Soleimani strike - Local News 8

 In the immediate aftermath of the attack, multiple administration officials came to that conclusion, telling CNN they believed Iran had intentionally missed areas populated by Americans to send a message, rather than take significant enough action to provoke a US military response.

 But a few days later, the story shifted.
-Vice President Mike Pence told Fox Thursday there is “no doubt in my mind they were intending to kill Americans,” with Pompeo, Esper and Milley all began echoing him, without citing intelligence.
+Esper and Milley were the first to charge that Iran had intended to kill Americans.
+Vice President Mike Pence echoed them, telling Fox on Thursday there is “no doubt in my mind they were intending to kill Americans.”

 While Trump’s senior officials pivoted in lockstep on that talking point, there have been signs of internal discord.
-After CNN reported that a source in Pompeo’s inner circle described his close work with Milley and the commander of CENTCOM to assess the profile of troops in the field, a senior US defense official signaled that Pompeo’s allies may be inflating his role.
+A senior US Defense Official suggested that news reports may be inflating Pompeo’s role.
+CNN reported that a source in Pompeo’s inner circle described his work with Milley and the commander of CENTCOM, who assessed the profile of troops in the field.

-While Esper and Pompeo have a very good relationship, this official said, Esper drives many of the decisions and had full control and ownership of all issues relating to the defense department and the disposition of US troops.
+While Esper and Pompeo have a very good relationship, the senior defense official said, Esper had full control and ownership of all issues relating to the defense department and the disposition of US troops.

 The official added that Esper was in close contact with Pompeo, however, and kept him apprised of troop deployments to secure US facilities in the region.

-Note: CORRECTION: This story has been updated to accurately reflect that Milley and Esper publicly suggested Iran sought to kill Americans during its Wednesday strikes on Iraqi bases before Pence made the same claim and to clarify that a senior US defense official’s comments were in response to news reports.